redhataccess/spandx/README.md

  - [devd][devd], a local development server with a focus on flexible reverse proxying, much like spandx.
 Written in Go.
  - [http-server][http-server], a simple command-line HTTP server.
 The `--proxy` flag provides a remote fallback for requests that can't be resolved locally.
 Written in JS.
  - [dprox][dprox], a declarative reverse proxy for local development.
-Similar configuration philosophy to spandx.
+Similar configuration philosophy to spandx.'
+ - [traefik][traefik]